jackeryli/anigamerdanmu/README.md

 - Install `anigamerdanmu` as chrome extension.
 - Go to anigamer anivideo, choose video and click anywhere.
-- Play danmu on the new window.
+- Play danmu on the new chrome window.

 ## Functionality